HumabHatterZed/WhistleWindInscryptionMods/README.md

 * Piercing 🔱 *
 	* When this card strikes a card, deal 1 overkill damage if applicable.
 * Scrambler 🎲 *
-	* When this card is sacrificed, add its stats onto the card it was sacrificed to, then scramble the card's stats.
+	* When this card is sacrificed, add its stats onto the card it was sacrificed to, then scramble that card's stats.
 * Gardener 🌱
 	* When an ally card dies, create a Sapling in their place.
 A slot is defined as: 1 Power, 3 Health.
 * Slime 🦠
 	* A card bearing this sigil takes 1 less damage from attacks.
-Additionally, cards adjacent to this card are turned into Slimes at the start of the owner's turn.
+Additionally, cards placed adjacent to this card are turned into Slimes.
 * Hunter 🎯
 	* You may choose which opposing space a card bearing this sigil strikes. (identical to Sniper)
 * Protector 🛡️